Active Minds Speaker

 read full bio

-A graduate of Bard College at Simon’s Rock with a degree in Liberal Arts with a concentration in creative writing, Meg is currently completing a Master of Divinity degree at Boston University’s School of Theology— focusing on interfaith hospital chaplaincy, psychology, and conflict transformation.
 Meg has released nine albums of original music and has won numerous songwriting awards in the US, Ireland and the UK.
-In 2015, Meg collaborated with Ezzie Films/Bluestar Media to film Pack up Your Sorrows, a feature length documentary on mental wellness told through the lens of her story.
-Meg has studied meditation at the Sakya Institute in Cambridge, MA since 2009 with Harvard Buddhist Chaplain Lama Migmar, and is a certified Pranavayu yoga instructor.
-She is the proud mom of a rescued pit bull, Austin.
+She collaborated with Ezzie Films/Bluestar Media in 2015 to film Pack up Your Sorrows, a feature length documentary on mental wellness told through the lens of her story.
+Meg has studied and practiced meditation at the Sakya Institute for Buddhist Studies in Cambridge, MA since 2009.
+She works as a palliative care chaplain in Boston.
+Meg finds joy in yoga, poetry, tending her vegetable gardens, and daily hikes with her dog.

 - Bipolar Disorder